lucasmtse/f1-chat-app/README.md

 An interactive AI assistant to explore Formula 1 seasons and Grand Prix sessions using **OpenF1** and **Ergast** APIs, with intelligent text generation powered by **Mistral**.
 The LLM is using **the facts** extract on the data base for answer to a query.

+> ⚠️ **The main goal of the chatbot is not to speculate or invent, but to rely solely on verified facts.**
 ---

 ## 🚀 Features